 An alternative to Kube-DNS

 The default DNS server for Kubernetes has been Kube-DNS which includes dns-masq.
 In 1.10, Kubernetes now lets you switch to Core-DNS which is a CNCF project that is a successor to Sky-DNS (Kube-DNS is based on Sky-DNS).
 This feature is still in beta, but the number of improvements in Core-DNS have me excited.
 Mainly because it has fewer moving parts (single executable, single process) written in GO (memory safe).
 It also supports a number of use-cases that Kube-DNS doesn’t.

-DevIcePlugin API now in beta for 1.10 is focussed around enablement of performance sensitive workloads.
-This endpoint allows a stable integration endpoint to vendors to add support for devices like GPUs, FPGAs, custom network interfaces all without adding custom code to the Kubernetes repository.
+DevIcePlugin API, now in beta for 1.10, is focused on the enablement of performance-sensitive workloads.
+This endpoint allows a stable integration endpoint for vendors to add support for devices like GPUs, FPGAs, and custom network interfaces, all without adding custom code to the Kubernetes repository.

 This endpoint has been released to alpha in 1.10.
 It is aimed at improving the security of containers and put Kubernetes on the road to having individual identities for each running container.
 Currently, replicas of a container share the same identity.
 This feature is powerful because it opens the door to enable targeting policies to individual containers for example - deny TLS certificates to containers not running on the most secure nodes in the cluster.